 Understanding our world, ourselves and others

-Curiosity, critical thinking and compassion are essential skills for geographers.
-Developing them enables learners to better understand and evaluate the world around them and make sense of topical issues, such as freedom of thought, speech and religion.
+Curiosity, empathy and tolerance are essential skills for RE students.
+Developing them enables learners to better understand the world around them and make sense of topical issues, such as freedom of thought, speech and religion.

 Our curriculum is rooted in our values.
-Geography brings our five values to life in the following ways:
+RE brings our five values to life in the following ways:

-- Learning for life: learners find out more about the natural and human worlds they live in, sparking their interest in places and people
+- Learning for life: learners find out more about the culture and religions of the communities they live in, sparking their interest in places and people

-- Innovation: learners come up with new ways to manage the earth’s resources and protect the planet for future generations
+- Innovation: learners come up with ways to improve their communities by understanding the similarities and differences of the people who live there

-- Inclusion: learners appreciate the diversity of people and cultures and understand the benefits of bringing people together
+- Inclusion: learners appreciate the diversity of people and cultures and use their knowledge to bring people together

-We implement our Geography curriculum in a planned and sequenced way.
+We implement our RE curriculum in a planned and sequenced way.

-This ensures each learner reaches their potential and becomes a flourishing geographer, building on their knowledge and understanding step by step.
+This ensures each learner reaches their potential and builds on their knowledge and understanding step by step.
 Take a look at our Knowledge of the World curriculum map to find out more.

-We measure the impact of our Geography curriculum by assessing:
+We measure the impact of our RE curriculum by assessing: